Get Campaign Updates

 Paying Attention to the Issues that Matter Most...

 Combating the Opioid Epidemic

 The opioid crisis has torn apart families in Ohio.
 Every single day 14 Ohioans overdose on opioids, and this number is rising - Ohio’s opioid death toll saw a 33% increase between 2015 and 2016 alone.
-For too long, Rep. Jim Jordan has been willfully negligent of the problem, being averse to using any government funds to address the issue.
-Janet supports federal legislation that would combat the epidemic head on by providing funding to support community organizing, public education campaigns, treatment programs, and increased law enforcement.
+For too long, Rep. Jim Jordan has been willfully negligent of the problem, averse to using any government funds to address the issue.
+Janet supports federal legislation that would combat the epidemic head on, by providing funding to support treatment programs, community organizing, public education campaigns, and increased law enforcement training.